alfonzm/laravel-referrals/README.md

 php artisan key:generate
 ```

 Run migrations with seeder.
-This will seed admin roles and a super-admin user.
+The seeders will create an admin user and sample users.
 ```
 php artisan migrate --seed
 ```